cwood1967/IJPlugins/README.md

 * **FastFileSaver** Saves images as tiffs much faster than the standard ImageJ SaveAs Tiff does.
+* **LoG 3D** 3D Laplacian of Gaussian that is multithreaded for faster performance.
+About 8 times faster than the single threaded plugin.
 * **ImageHistogram** Display a histogram of the image using JFreeChart for the plot.
 * **Column Plotter** Plot the histogram from a column in the Results